solo-io/gloo/docs/content/guides/graphql/stitching.md

 When you have different services with data that you want clients to be able to request, you can stitch the services together.
 In a separate `GraphQLApi` resource, specify a `stitchedSchema` section that indicates how to merge the types between the services.

 In the user service subschema, you can specify which fields are unique to the `User` type, and how to get these fields.
-For example, in the following `typeMerge`, Gloo Edge can use the `GetUser` query to provide the full name from the user service.
+For example, in the following `typeMerge`, Gloo Gateway can use the `GetUser` query to provide the full name from the user service.

 ```yaml
 apiVersion: graphql.gloo.solo.io/v1beta1